deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/restapi.rst

 CRS queries
 ________________

 You can get a list of all available CRS definitions by requesting ``http://localhost:8080/deegree-webservices/config/crs/list``.
 Check if a specific CRS is configured in deegree by requesting ``http://localhost:8080/deegree-webservices/config/crs/EPSG:12345``.
 The response will be the text ``true`` or ``false``, depending whether the CRS is defined or not.
+If you have a WKT CRS definition, you can POST against ``http://localhost:8080/deegree-webservices/config/crs/getcodes`` to get a list of corresponding identifiers (experimental).
+Use the ``wkt`` parameter when posting to send the WKT definition.